 - There is a maximum of two weeks to resubmit assessment work and there are no extensions for resubmissions.

 Attendance & Commitment

-CSU students: This course is delivered over an 18 month period to students already undertaking the Bachelor of Veterinary Technology at Charles Sturt University.
-They are enrolled either on campus or distance as full-time or part-time students and minimum numbers of participants in this cohort range from 20 to a maximum of 80 in a single cohort
+- This course is delivered over an 18 month period to students already undertaking the Bachelor of Veterinary Technology at Charles Sturt University.
+Students are enrolled either on campus or distance as full-time or part-time.

 Educational Support Services

 As an enrolled student at GOTAFE you may access a wide range of academic support services to assist you to meet the academic challenges of your course from our Learning Support Unit.

 A free and confidential service to help you build the foundation skills you need to be successful at TAFE.
 Improve your english language, maths and/or writing skills; enhance your computer, exam and study skills.